SamuelSivak/Library/README.md

 ```bash
 dotnet run --project Library
 ```

+> [!NOTE]
-Ensure your `appsettings.json` has the correct `ConnectionStrings:DefaultConnection` for your SQL server instance, and check your Redis connection settings.
+> Ensure your `appsettings.json` has the correct `ConnectionStrings:DefaultConnection` for your SQL server instance, and check your Redis connection settings.

 The API will run locally and listen on:
 * **HTTP**: http://localhost:5185